bartbalaz/ivado_labs_assignment/README.md

 - Inefficient Docker image, the current image is 'naively' built from scratch on top of an Ubuntu-22.04 image.
 This process should be refined by: selecting a potentially slimmer base image and/or use layers to avoid rebuilding the while image because of library or requirements update.
+- There are some user identity inconsistencies when using different access methods to the Jupyter notebook
+(i.e. root user vs normal system user)

 ## Source code structure
 - __src/museums.py__: Main api module that allows to access all the feature of the application